 After the starting year for periodic distributions, you must receive at least the minimum required distribution for each year by December 31 of that year.
-(The starting year is the year in which you reach age $70^{1/2}$ or retire, whichever applies in determining your required beginning date.)
+(The starting year is the year in which you reach age 701⁄2 or retire, whichever applies in determining your required beginning date.)
 If no distribution is made in your starting year, the minimum required distributions for 2 years must be made the following year (one by April 1 and one by December 31).
+For 2009, no RMD is required from your IRA or employer-provided qualified retirement plan.